 Review Price free/subscription

-What is Call of Duty: Advanced Warfare?Available on Xbox One, PS4, Xbox 360, PS3 and PC
+Is this a new era for Call of Duty multiplayer?Available on Xbox One, PS4, Xbox 360, PS3 and PC

 Call of Duty: Advance Warfare release date 4/11/2014

 Advanced Warfare is certainly the most radical reworking since Modern Warfare.
 Making its debut as the headline developer, Sledgehammer Games has taken the opportunity to transform the way you play Call of Duty.

 It has done this through a mixture of fast, fluid movement, ridiculously deep customisation and – the big watchword for Advanced Warfare multiplayer – verticality.

 It’s not so huge a reinvention that hard core fans will feel like the rug has been pulled from underneath them.
 But after several hours, four maps, four game modes and a whole lot of action we can’t complain that Sledgehammer has stuck too closely to the tried and tested approach.